Artur-Neri/Artur-Neri/README.md

 - 📫 How to reach me:
   email: arturnerictt@gmail.com
   IG: art_nerii
-- ⚡ Fun fact: I like pleying guitar and singing all kinds of songs.
+- ⚡ Fun fact: I like playing guitar and singing all kinds of songs.